Mim Bour: The female mountain

-The female mountain has some interesting natural formations and beautiful scenery.
 At the summit, there is a reception centre, swimming pool, gardens, and orchard.
 The top of the mountain gives panoramic views of the nearby airstrip, cashew plantation, and surrounding forests.

 Tourists who visit Mim Bour also often visit Mim Lake, an artificial lake which is about 1 km away from the Mim Senior High School.
 There is one hotel and guesthouses in Mim which accommodate tourists.